sclosaf/hyprlandDots/ricing.md

 ### Waybar

-- Script for each info
 - Add caffeine
-- Script for turning waybar
 - Widget for cheatsheet
-- Script for other section
+- Script for other section copy complete widget with eww
-- Add eww widgets

 ### NeoVim